Nandhesh2/Reminder-Tool/README.md

 HOW TO USE IT:

--Moving the text - Triple click on the text and drag it around.
+-Triple click on the text and drag it around.

--Change the text or colors - Right-click on it and you'll see the options.
+-Change the text or colors

+-Right-click on it and you'll see the options.

--Close it - Either close the command prompt or right-click and select "Force Stop".
+-Either close the command prompt or right-click and select "Force Stop".

 <img width="1365" height="767" alt="Screenshot 2025-08-14 220055" src="https://github.com/user-attachments/assets/d9115b27-c8e4-4ef6-83d8-c8d3578ecc72" />